 Outsourced General Counsel and HR Services

-If your business does not have an employment law specialist on payroll, we offer discounted rates to dispense legal advice for workplace questions that involve fast moving personnel developments, and difficult judgment calls.
+If your business does not have an employment law specialist on payroll, we offer discounted rates to dispense legal compliance advice for workplace questions that involve fast moving personnel developments, and difficult judgment calls.

-HR personnel or other staff members are frequently placed in unfair situations requiring them to make decisions on legal matters such as overtime eligibility, FMLA entitlement, reasonable accommodations under the Americans with Disabilities Act, and termination or disciplinary action that may violate antidiscrimination law.
-Outsourcing this advice to a qualified labor and employment attorney is the most cost efficient and responsible solution for these dilemmas.
+HR personnel or other staff members are frequently placed in unfair situations requiring them to make decisions on legal matters such as overtime eligibility, FMLA entitlement, reasonable accommodations under the Americans with Disabilities Act, and termination or disciplinary action that may violate anti-discrimination law.
+Outsourcing this advice to a qualified labor and employment attorney is the most cost-efficient and responsible solution for these dilemmas.

-Our firm’s breadth of experience in this area and flexible pricing plans allow your staff to call and ask for advice on a moment’s notice, with very little time expended by our attorneys.
+Our firm’s breadth of experience in compliance and flexible pricing plans allow your staff to call and ask for advice on a moment’s notice, with very little time expended by our attorneys.
 The cost of getting the right answer can sometimes be a matter of 10 billable minutes.
 This is a small price to pay for the security of knowing you got it right.

 REQUEST A FREE CONSULTATION